isomerpages/moe-kranjipri/_our-curriculum/Total Curriculum Framework/Attributes.md

-personal behaviour as well as interact in an appropriate manner with teachers and peers. &nbsp;Four EFS clusters have been selected that are deemed most relevant to our lower primary students – Memory, Organisation, Emotion and Thinking.&nbsp; These are natural upstream articulations of the 7 Habits that are deemed to be more accessible for Lower Primary students.&nbsp;
-Bite-sized packages for Primary 1 and 2 have been created, with emphasis on allowing our students to experience EFS through hands-on activities with their peers and teachers.</p>
+personal behaviour as well as interact in an appropriate manner with teachers and peers. &nbsp;Four EFS clusters have been selected that are deemed most relevant to our lower primary students – Memory, Organisation, Emotion and Thinking.
+These are natural upstream articulations of the 7 Habits that are deemed to be more accessible for Lower Primary students.&nbsp;Bite-sized packages for Primary 1 and 2 have been created, with emphasis on allowing our students to experience EFS through hands-on activities with their peers and teachers.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Our Curriculum/Total Curriculum Framework/Skills_final_v3.png">
 </div>